Construction of Hierarchical Neural Architecture Search Spaces based on Context-free Grammars: Introduction

 \section{Introduction}

-\acrfull{nas}, a field with over $1\,000$ papers in the last two years \citep{nasliteraturewebsite}, is widely touted to automatically discover novel, well-performing architectural patterns.
-However, while state-of-the-art performance has already been demonstrated in hundreds of \acrshort{nas} papers (prominently, \eg, \citep{tan2019efficientnet, tan2021efficientnetv2, liu2019auto}), success in automatically finding truly novel architectural patterns has been very scarce \citep{ramachandran2017searching,liu2020evolving}.
-For example, novel architectures, such as transformers \citep{vaswani2017attention,dosovitskiy2020vit} have been crafted manually and were \emph{not} found by NAS.

-There is an accumulating amount of evidence that over-engineered, restrictive search spaces (\eg, cell-based ones) are major impediments for NAS to discover truly novel architectures. \citet{Yang2020NAS} showed that in the DARTS search space \citep{liu-iclr19a} the manually-defined macro architecture is more important than the searched cells, while \citet{xie2019exploring} and \citet{ru2020neural} achieved competitive performance with randomly wired neural architectures that do not adhere to common search space limitations.
-As a result, there are increasing efforts to break these impediments, and the discovery of novel neural architectures has been referred to as the holy grail of \acrshort{nas}.
+\acrfull{nas} aims to automatically discover neural architectures with state-of-the-art performance.
+While numerous \acrshort{nas} papers have already demonstrated finding state-of-the-art architectures (prominently, \eg, \citet{tan2019efficientnet,liu2019auto}), relatively little attention has been paid to understanding the impact of architectural design decisions on performance, such as the repetition of the same building blocks.
+Moreover, despite the fact that NAS is a heavily-researched field with over $1\,000$ papers in the last two years~\citep{nasliteraturewebsite,white2023neural}, \acrshort{nas} has primarily been applied to over-engineered, restrictive search spaces (\eg, cell-based ones) that did not give rise to \emph{truly novel} architectural patterns.
+In fact, \citet{Yang2020NAS} showed that in the prominent DARTS search space \citep{liu-iclr19a} the manually-defined macro architecture is more important than the searched cells, while \citet{xie2019exploring} and \citet{ru2020neural} achieved competitive performance with randomly wired neural architectures that do not adhere to common search space limitations.

-Hierarchical search spaces are a promising step towards this holy grail.
-In an initial work, \citet{liu2017hierarchical} proposed a hierarchical cell, which is shared across a fixed macro architecture, imitating the compositional neural architecture design pattern widely used by human experts.
-However, subsequent works showed the importance of both layer diversity \citep{tan2019efficientnet} and macro architecture \citep{xie2019exploring, ru2020neural}.

-In this work, we introduce a general formalism for the representation of hierarchical search spaces, allowing both for layer diversity and a flexible macro architecture.
-The key observation is that any neural architecture can be represented algebraically; \eg, two residual blocks followed by a fully-connected layer in a linear macro topology can be represented as the algebraic term

-We build upon this observation and employ \glspl{cfg} to construct large spaces of such \emph{algebraic architecture terms}.
-Although a particular search space is of course limited in its overall expressiveness, with this approach, we could effectively construct any neural architecture, facilitating the discovery of truly novel ones.
+Hierarchical search spaces are a promising step towards overcoming these limitations, while keeping the search space of architectures more controllable compared to global, unrestricted search spaces.
+However, previous works limited themselves to search only for a hierarchical cell \citep{liu2017hierarchical}, linear macro topologies \citep{liu2019auto,tan2019efficientnet,assunccao2019denser}, or required post-hoc checking and adjustment of architectures \citep{miikkulainen2019evolving,ru2020neural}.
+This limited their applicability in understanding the impact of architectural design choices on performance as well as search over all (abstraction) levels of neural architectures.